 Google has released a statement unveiling that it will be removing support for the H.264 video standard in future versions of its Chrome browser.

-With this move Google is hoping to make its Chrome browser a more open project and will change its video support to the WebM (VP8) and Theora video codecs.
-The H.264 standard is currently used by Apple, Microsoft and Adobe’s Flash requiring licensing payments to be used and thus cannot be used in open source code.
+With this move, Google is hoping to make its Chrome browser a more open project and will change its video support to the WebM (VP8) and Theora video codecs.
+The H.264 standard is currently used by Apple, Microsoft, and Adobe’s Flash, requiring licensing payments to be used and thus cannot be used in open source code.

 Google will be changing the Chrome’s HTML5 <video> support to make it consistent with the codecs already supported by the open Chromium project.
+This decision aligns with Google’s broader strategy to promote open web standards and reduce dependency on proprietary technologies.
+By focusing on WebM and Theora, Google aims to foster a more inclusive and innovative web environment.

 Via V3